winsmith/howto.ppt/howto.md

 So, start from a clean slate.
 Decide anew for each and every slide, what is really necessary.
 Are you talking about three distinct things and so people in your trial run get confused about which part of your presentation you're in?
 Alright, add sub-headings!
 Is the logo of your organization important for this slide?
 Put it in!
 But never just copy the previous slide and change the title.
 Every element should be needed, and if you don't need any of them, that's okay, too.
 A blank slide in between doesn't hurt you – it actually focuses the audience's attention back to you.

+## Images on Slides

+As a corollary to the previous point, if you want to show an image, show the image.
+Do not clutter up your slides.

+I prefer to embed author/designer/photographer information as a inset to the image, just as news agencies and websites do.
+Any further information can be pushed back to your Sources and Citations slide.

+Usually people live some whitespace around the image in question.
+I'd argue against that.
+While whitespace in general (and on a regular computer screen) is good, your projector automatically has whitespace around the projection screen.
+So if the resolution is high enough (please, please, **please** get something with a high enough resolution) and the motive allows it, feel free to go edge to edge with your awesome image.

+What about videos?
+I say make those fullscreen as well!
+Also, be careful to use them sparingly.
+Use short videos, and only when necessary.
+People generally want to hear you speak, not watch a prerecorded video.

 ## Source Code Slides

 You should probably not put source code on your slides.
 People will not be able to read it from the back, and even those who *can* read it won't have time to completely *get* it, because you're talking, remember?